brege/oshea-plugins/hierarchy-table/README.md

 ## Creating This Plugin: A Developer's Trace

-This plugin was developed to showcase how `md-to-pdf` can be extended for specific presentation needs.
+This plugin was developed to showcase how `oshea` can be extended for specific presentation needs.
 Here's a conceptual trace of its creation:

 1.  **Initialization (Conceptual `plugin create`):**
     The plugin structure was started (conceptually) using:
     ```bash
-    # From within the main md-to-pdf repository:
+    # From within the main oshea repository:
-    # md-to-pdf plugin create hierarchy-table --dir ../md-to-pdf-plugins
+    # oshea plugin create hierarchy-table --dir ../oshea-plugins
     ```
     This command (if run) would generate boilerplate files:
     * `hierarchy-table/hierarchy-table.config.yaml`